liamfrazer/software-engineer-journey/docs/Learning/The Complete React Guide/Component Composition - The Special Children Prop.md

 * The above feature is called Component Composition
-* This approach depends on the exact usecase,
+* This approach depends on the exact use-case,
 * On our button approach, Component Composition works well
 * Both approaches work, but comes down to personal preference